Top Picks for the Best Portable Keyboard Piano 2023

 Many also come with drum and percussion sounds.
 Others have pre-made rhythms that can be used to accompany you as you play.
 These are fun features to use, and more importantly, for training to improve your timing.

-Note that there are keyboards in this price range that go the digital piano route.
+Note that there are keyboards in this price range that are similar to most digital pianos.
 They focus more on sound quality and playability, with more streamlined features.
-These often have good sounding grand pianos, electric piano, upright piano, and other piano sounds.
-If you're interested in finding out what the the Best Digital Pianos are, we have a dedicated guide for these keyboards that play like an actual piano.
+These often have good sounding real grand piano sounds, electric piano, upright piano, and other piano sounds.
+If you're interested in finding out what the the Best Digital Pianos are, we have a dedicated guide for these keyboards that play like an actual stage piano.

 Recording and MIDI